Dandan489/2025-DRL-Final-Transformer/README.md

 Note here that we assume a CUDA version 11.3 for GPU-based training.
 To disable the GPU usage or upgrade the dependency, you will need to modify `requirements.txt`.

+We additionally provide a dump file of our conda environment in `environment.yml`, you can also use it to setup the environment.

+## Additional Setup
+To apply the reshaped reward, you need to modify the Gym-microRTS package in your environment (we use conda here), you should be able to find the location of your vec_env.py file with `DRL_Final/find_package.py`, then modify the return value of `MicroRTSGridModeVecEnv.step_wait()` function, replace `return np.array(obs), reward @ self.reward_weight, done[:,0], infos` with `return np.array(obs), reward, done[:,0], infos`

 ## Training
 During training, we use [Weights and Biases](https://wandb.ai/) to checkpoint and monitor the agent.